Display¶

 Note

-This mode should synchronize the copy buffer process with the LCD tearing signal.
+This policy should synchronize the copy buffer process with the LCD tearing signal.
 However, this notion is sometimes not available.
 This chapter describes the copy buffer process without using the tearing signal (see next chapter).

-This kind of configuration requires two buffers in RAM.
-The first buffer is used by the application (back buffer) and the second buffer is used by the LCD controller to send data to the display (frame buffer).
+The first buffer is used by the application (back buffer), and the LCD controller uses the second buffer to update the display panel (front buffer).

 function.